How to Receive Faxes Online Through Your Gmail Account

 Storing a Gmail fax this way also lets you share it.
 You can set a folder in your hard drive account to be shared with other people like for example members of the same work-team.
 Fax services let you share a Gmail fax number with up to 5 people, but with this method you can reach more.

-If you prefer faxing to Gmail, you can store your documents on your Google Drive account by clicking on the icon next to the download button, on the attachment section.
+If you receive fax to email, you can store your documents on your Google Drive account by clicking on the icon next to the download button, on the attachment section.
 This will automatically move your fax to your virtual space, from you can put it in the corresponding folder.

 Benefits of Storing Your Faxes Digitally

 - Keeps documents easily organized.
 Digital files are easy to store in a variety of ways and you can keep copies as backup by a combination of methods.
 Keeping your faxes in one place is the best way to organize them.

-- Paperless faxing.
+- Receive fax without wasting paper.
 Forget about wasting thousands of paper sheets every month.
 It doesn’t only affects negatively the environment, but physical documents also require physical space in the form of cabinets and folders.
+You can receive fax on Gmail and have them all stored in a small USB file.

 If you already have a fax number through a dedicated land line, you can keep it and move it to a digital platform.
 You'll have to request fax number porting, a process that takes a few days to complete while your number is propagated through the Internet.
 During those days, you can use a temporary fax number and avoid missing faxes.